-If you don’t have the 501(c)(3) status will limit your ability to raise funds, receive government funding and grants.
+Not having the 501(c)(3) status will limit your ability to raise funds or receive government funding and grants.
 501(c)(3) status proves it’s a legitimate nonprofit organization which helps when donors are researching the organization before donating.

 Once you have your 501(c)(3) federal tax-exempt status from the IRS, you can obtain your state tax exemption.